 Typically, a video call is the first point of contact between you and the vendor.
 During the first meeting, you share your business idea, project requirements, and candidate expectations.
 If the first meeting leaves a positive impression, you can move on to the interviewing stage.

 Interviews are the best way to evaluate the skills of your dedicated team members.
-During the interview, you can validate each team member's hard and soft skills by asking a pre-planned list of interview questions.
+During the interview, you can validate the hard and soft skills of dedicated developers by asking a pre-planned list of interview questions.
 You can also invite a tech expert to the interview if you want to drill down into the tech expertise of your candidates.

 Signing a contract